Survivor România 2021

+This season brought in ratings above the average for the Kanal D station.
+The first episode, which aired in January, attracted over 2.4 million viewers nationwide.
+The finale had an audience of over 1.7 million viewers.

 Production

+This season was officially announced by Kanal D on November 13, 2020, with the applications being open immediately.
 On 29 December 2020, Dan Cruceru announced he would be stepping down as presenter after one season.
 Citing his reasons for leaving, Cruceru said flying back and forth to Dominican Republic "conflicted with [his] new projects" On 6 January, it was announced that former television presenter and swimmer Daniel Pavel would be his replacement.

+Broadcast

+The show airs on Thursdays, Fridays, Saturdays and Sundays at 8:30 pm.